ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 profile_type
-  Whether the RACF profile specified in :emphasis:`name` is a user or group profile.
+  Whether the RACF profile specified in *name* is a user or group profile.

   | **required**: True
   | **type**: str